AFRICA

 8) Is merger filing mandatory or voluntary?

-Merger filing in New Zealand is voluntary (however, it is illegal to make an acquisition that substantially lessens competition in a market in New Zealand without first obtaining approval from the Commerce Commission).
+Merger filing in New Zealand is voluntary, however it is illegal to make an acquisition results, or is likely to result, in a substantial lessening of competition in a market in New Zealand without first obtaining approval from the New Zealand Commerce Commission).

 Types of transactions to file – what constitutes a merger